sbajala/LibraryApp/README.md

 Users are able to do the following:
 - Borrow books.
 - Return books.
-/n Admin users are able to do the following:
+&nbsp; Admin users are able to do the following:
 - View library members
 - Modify members' information
 - Delete members.